People

 Undergraduate

-Jon is a junior who joined the lab as part of the FA23 cohort.
-He is producing subannual climate records from fossil scallops collected at our newest sites in Florida.
+Jon is a senior who joined the lab as part of the FA23 cohort.
+He is writing a senior thesis on potential isotopic vital effects in scallops.
+He has produced subannual climate records from fossil scallops collected at our new sites in Florida.

 Outside of the lab, Jon likes to hike, climb, and play any kind of sport.